 You probably noticed, but kids today are busier than ever before.
 Cluttered with extracurricular activities, social engagements, and more, it seems like they’re always running to what’s next.

 Sports often play a big part in this.
-They can be hugely beneficial: they’re a way to get exercise, make friends, learn teamwork, and other skills.
+They can be hugely beneficial: they’re a way to get exercise, make friends, learn teamwork, and develop other skills.
 In many situations, they’re so important they factor into parenting plans after divorce.

 Can an ex prevent your kids from playing sports?

 In this discussion, we use sports as an example, but it can be any activity.
 Sports are common, but these can be martial arts, drama or musical performances, robotics club, or other endeavors.

 Youth sports come with their own baggage, like the ongoing discussion over potential injury, but similar regulations apply no matter the pastime.

 Objections to Playing Sports

-- Perhaps one parent feels the kids are too young or that it will distract from school work.
+Perhaps one parent feels the kids are too young or that it will distract them from school work.

 It may be as simple as one parent doesn’t want to schlep across town for practice three nights a week.